2026 NCAA Tournament Travel Distance: Which Teams Have Betting Edge

 One upset pick that appears to illustrate this year's March Madness betting edges concerning travel is the 8/9 clash between Villanova and Utah State (not that a No. 9 seed beating an 8 is a huge upset).
 The Aggies are a two-point favorite at bet365 over the Big East program, and USU is 1,668 miles closer to its destination.

-The Cal Baptist Lancers, with that short trip to San Diego for their first-ever NCAA Tournament game, have the seventh-largest travel edge of any team (1,208 miles).
+The Cal Baptist Lancers, with that short trip to San Diego, have a travel edge of 1,208 miles compared to Kansas.
 That could benefit the WAC champs as they look to spring the upset (BetRivers Sportsbook lists KU as a 14.5-point favorite).

-The First Four contests in Dayton, Ohio, to be held Tuesday and Wednesday, feature one team that is practically at home.
+The First Four contests in Dayton, Ohio, to be held tonight and Wednesday, feature one team that is practically at home.

 The Miami RedHawks (31-1), the MAC regular-season champions, are just 41.6 miles from Dayton.
-That ranks well ahead of the next closest school, that being North Carolina State, which will journey 385 miles to play in the Buckeye State.
+That ranks well ahead of the next closest school, North Carolina State, which went 385 miles to play in the Buckeye State.

-Throw in the two at-large teams from Texas, in the SMU Mustangs (861 miles from Dallas) and the Longhorns (944 miles from Austin) and you have this year's at-large pool covered.
-The Longhorns face the Wolfpack on Tuesday; at Caesars Sportsbook, that's the only pick 'em game on the board for the entire men's NCAA Tournament.
+Throw in the two teams from Texas, the SMU Mustangs (861 miles from Dallas) and the Longhorns (944 miles from Austin) and you have this year's at-large pool covered.
+The Longhorns face the Wolfpack tonight (9:15 p.m.
+Eastern, truTV); at Caesars Sportsbook, N.C.
+State is a one-point favorite as of Tuesday morning, with a -120 moneyline on Will Wade's bunch from Raleigh.

-When it comes to stacking up First Four betting odds, it appears that oddsmakers from DraftKings Sportsbook aren't worried about jet lag, as the RedHawks are listed as a 7.5-point underdog against the Mustangs as of Monday morning.
+When it comes to stacking up First Four betting odds, it appears that oddsmakers from DraftKings Sportsbook aren't worried about jet lag, as the RedHawks are listed as a 6.5-point underdog against the Mustangs.

 The Battle for the Beltway between UMBC and Howard shows the Retrievers as a 2.5-point favorite on DraftKings.
 Patriot League champion Lehigh is a 2.5-point favorite over SWAC tournament winner Prairie View A&M.